 Three bedrooms (zip/link, can be super king-size double or twin on request): 1 x ground floor super king-size double with en-suite shower, basin and WC, 1 x super king-size double, 1 x twin.
 Ground floor bathroom with bath, shower over, basin and WC.
 Kitchen with breakfast bar and woodburner.
 Sitting room with dining area and woodburner.

 Burnham-on-Sea 11 miles; Bristol 25 miles.

 The traditional seaside town of Weston-super-Mare offers awarding-winning sandy beaches, donkey rides, water sports, restaurants and shops as well as the Playhouse, Winter Gardens and the Grand Pier offering a year-round programme of shows, musicals and fairs.
 Burnham and Berrow Championship Golf Course is also close by.
 Sand Bay, just 2 miles away offers an unspoilt beach allowing dog walking and horse riding all year round, plus Sand Point and Middle Hope, owned by the National Trust and open free to the public are near by.
 The famous Cheddar Caves and Gorge, with amazing cliff top walks, is only a short drive away, as are historic Wells, England's smallest city and Glastonbury Tor, with its connections to King Arthur.
 Further afield you can enjoy the breathtaking coastline, cliffs, sheltered bays, and of course the ponies, of the beautiful Exmoor National Park.
-A great holiday destination for both the very active or those wishing to enjoy the peaceful surroundings.
+A great holiday destination for families with children, and for the very active or those wishing to enjoy the peaceful surroundings.